AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Methods.md

 ### In
 _In_ passes a paramter by reference and also makes it [immutable](https://www.vocabulary.com/dictionary/immutable).
-Even though you cannot modifiy _in_ parameters, it is important that the _in_ keyword exists because it allows you to pass large values to functions without creating unnecessary copies.
+Even though you cannot modifiy _in_ parameters, it is important that the _in_ keyword exists because it allows you to immutably pass large values to functions without creating unnecessary copies.
 Because _in_ parameters are immutable, they must be initialized before being passed.

 **WARNING: DO NOT RUN THIS CODE** <br />